AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 There are two major known issues related to large files in AEM.
 When files reach sizes greater than 2 GB, cold standby synchronization can run into an out-of-memory situation.
 In some cases, it prevents standby sync from running.
 In other cases, it causes the primary instance to crash.
 This scenario applies to any file in AEM that is larger than 2GB, including content packages.

 Likewise, when files reach 2 GB in size while using a shared S3 datastore, it may take some time for the file to be fully persisted from the cache to the filesystem.
 As a result, when using binary-less replication, it is possible that the binary data may not have been persisted before replication completes.
-This situation can lead to issues, especially if the availability of data is important, for example in offloading scenarios.
+This situation can lead to issues, especially if the availability of data is important.

 ## Performance testing {#performance-testing}